PierreSachot/Internship-Reports/Pierre Sachot - week 4.md

 ### CSourceNotFoundEditor:

-CSourceNotFoundEditor is the class called by `openEditor()` function, Yannick added a link to the debug preferences page inside it:
+CSourceNotFoundEditor is the class called by the `openEditor()` function, Yannick added a link to the debug preferences page inside it:

-- The first thing to do was to create the "Preferences..." button and a text, Yannick did it in the `createButtons()` function.
+- The first thing to do was to create the "Preferences..." button and a text to go with it.
+Yannick did this in the `createButtons()` function.

-- Next, we made it possible for the listener to open the Preferences on the correct page - in our case, the Debug page - using this code:
+- Next, we made it possible for the user to open the Preferences on the correct page - in our case, the Debug page - using this code:
 ```Java

 PreferencesUtil.createPreferenceDialogOn(parent.getShell(), "org.eclipse.cdt.debug.ui.CDebugPreferencePage", null, null).open();